Gain Personal and Professional Growth through Inspiring Conversations and Research

 Ph.D. students enrolled in the Public Policy and Global Affairs programme must complete and pass the following:

-Six Courses: HX7001 Research Methods for Social Sciences; one of the following: HA7009 Selected Topics of Research Methods In Public Affairs or HA7010 Qualitative Methods for Public Affairs or HA7011 Quantitative Methods for Public Affairs I or HA7012 Quantitative Methods for Public Affairs II; HA7888 Independent Study; HA7889 Directed Readings in Political Science and Public Policy and Two Electives.
+- Six Courses: One of the following: HA7009 Selected Topics of Research Methods In Public Affairs or HA7010 Qualitative Methods for Public Affairs or HA7011 Quantitative Methods for Public Affairs I or HA7012 Quantitative Methods for Public Affairs II; HA7888 Independent Study; HA7889 Directed Readings in Political Science and Public Policy and Three Electives.